Margaret of Brieg: Family

-Margaret was the eldest of six siblings, her brother was Henry VII of Brzeg and her sister, Hedwig was married to Jan II of Oświęcim.
+Margaret was the eldest of six siblings.
+Her brother was Henry VII of Brzeg and her sister, Hedwig was married to Jan II of Oświęcim.

 Margaret's maternal grandparents were Henry IV the Faithful and Matilde of Brandenburg.
 Her paternal grandparents were Bolesław III the Generous and his first wife Margaret of Bohemia.

 Margaret of Bohemia was the youngest surviving child of Wenceslaus II of Bohemia and Judith of Habsburg.
 Judith was the youngest daughter of Rudolf I of Germany and Gertrude of Hohenberg.

 Marriage

 In Passau after 19 July 1353, Margaret and Albert were married.
 Albert kept mistresses and lovers, but during his reign, troubles erupted between parties because of a woman, Aleid van Poelgeest.
 People did not like her because she gained political influence which was resented.
+Van Poelgeest was murdered in September 1392 by Hook nobles.
 A few years after Margaret's death, Aleid was murdered in The Hague.

-Even though Albert had mistresses and lovers, the couple still had seven children; all of the children lived to adulthood, this was very uncommon during the time, many offspring died in infancy and the mother may die during childbirth.
+Even though Albert had mistresses and lovers, the couple still had seven children; all of the children lived to adulthood, this was very uncommon during the time, when many offspring used to die in infancy and expecting mothers died during childbirth.
 Margaret and Louis had the following children: